 A Community Thrives, part of USA Today Network, launched its Thrive Crowdfund & Grant Program for nonprofits up to $100,000.

 Comcast, a technology company has launched the Comcast Rise Grant program for small business.
 In addition to $10,000, awardees may receive marketing consultations, media placements, commercial creative production services, or technology services from Effectv and Comcast Business.
+Grants are awarded quarterly.

 Count Me In, a nonprofit organization help women grow micro businesses to million dollar enterprises has a Count Me In Revival Grant for women owned and led businesses.

 Courier, a media braned has launched the Fresh Fund grant for black founders under 25 yrs old in US & UK $5,000.

 Courvoisier, a cognac brand in partnership with the Urban League is giving $5,000 grants to minority business during their Small Business Entrepreneur Summit.

 Digital Undivided has launch the Doonie Fund, which provides an immediate economic investment of $100 for black women who own businesses.

 Discover is giving grants for black owned restaurants $25,000.
 Nominate your favorites to win.

 DoorDash, a delivery service company has partnered with Hello Alice to provide $5,000 Main Street Strong grants to small business restaurants selected through an application process in select cities across the US.